evanoshea21/QA-API/README.md

 ## Conclusion
-The system can efficiently handle 10k RPS with 130ms avg. response time and with an error rate of 0%.
+The system can consistently handle 10k RPS with 130ms average response time, with an error rate of 0%.
+This demonstrates production ready standards for this API to be robust enough to handle real-world incoming traffic.

-Stress tests show the breaking point to be around this throughput.
+Stress tests show the breaking point to be around this throughput in a shorter timespan (over 15 seconds, faster ramp up and down).

 <img src="./imgs/breakingPoint.png"  width="70%">